Mediatek-Cloud/mcs-resources/content/zh-CN/tutorial/7688_fota_tutorial.md

 ## How to generate a .hex file in the Arduino IDE

-We will need to prepare two firmware files for this tutorial, one is for the LED to blink once evey second, and the other one is to blink every 100 miniseconds.
+We will need to prepare two firmware files for this tutorial, one is for the LED to blink once evey second, and the other one is to blink every 100 miliseconds.
 You can also use the example on the Arduino IDE by click on File -> Example to select the code you would like to try.

 ### Prepare the arduino code for the firmware
 1. Open the Arduino IDE and start coding.